Cabangbang/RichWebApplication/Week2/lab1/problem-4/readme.md

-This chrome extension replaces images with amongus charaCters twerking
+This chrome extension replaces images with gifs of amongus charaCters twerking

 The text is also changed: